Sampling Electronic Fock States using Determinant Quantum Monte Carlo: Introduction

 Accessing higher-order correlations, which are crucial for wavefunctions with greater entanglement depth, necessitates increased sampling of Fock states in analog quantum simulators to reduce statistical errors.
 Furthermore, larger system sizes demand additional samples.
 Hence, the application of analog quantum simulators to highly entangled and sufficiently large problems is hindered by sampling inefficiency.
 To address this issue, machine learning-based methods have been proposed to expedite this process through advanced data analysis\,\cite{bohrdt2019classifying,bohrdt2021analyzing}.
 However, training an efficient machine learning model necessitates a substantial volume of data beforehand.
 Existing experimental measurements remain costly and do not yield adequate data for training an efficient machine-learning model.
 Taking the Hubbard model as an example, a typical analog simulation based on quantum gas microscopy collects $10^5$ snapshots, inadequate to train sophisticated deep-learning models.

-The preparation of Fock-state snapshots has been realized using DMRG at zero temperature\,\cite{ferris2012perfect}.
-However, it requires an exact solution to the ground state as the first step, followed by a resampling over the wavefunction basis.
-It is computationally expensive.
-Besides, current cold-atom experiments operate at relatively high temperatures (approximately on the order of $J$ for the Hubbard model), which significantly exceeds the energy scale of the ground state, necessitating corrections for errors originating from the thermal ensemble.
-In contrast, determinant quantum Monte Carlo (DQMC) is designed as an efficient solver for high-temperature ensembles, demonstrating robust performance in the context of $10\times10$ fermionic systems at temperatures around $T\sim J$.
-The compatibility in terms of temperature and system dimensions makes DQMC an ideal method for generating sample snapshots for analog quantum simulators.
-Nevertheless, the conventional DQMC approach involves stochastic sampling of the Hubbard-Stratonovich fields rather than directly yielding Fock states of electrons, leading to inefficiencies in obtaining Fock-state samples.
+The preparation of Fock-state samples has been successfully achieved using DMRG for zero-temperature systems\,\cite{ferris2012perfect} and through minimally entangled typical thermal states for finite temperatures\,\cite{White2009}.
+However, their applicability is primarily limited to quasi-one-dimensional systems and low-temperature regimes.
+In contrast, determinant quantum Monte Carlo (DQMC) is optimized for high-temperature ensembles and has been effective in simulations of $10\times10$ fermionic systems at intermediate and high temperatures.
+This compatibility with respect to temperature and system size makes DQMC an excellent candidate for generating Fock-state samples consistent with those obtained in analog quantum simulators.
+Nevertheless, conventional DQMC relies on stochastic sampling of Hubbard-Stratonovich fields rather than directly yielding Fock states of electrons, leading to inefficiencies in obtaining Fock-state samples.